 Items Used in Formal Table Settings

-This is a large plate which is often placed on the table prior to the arrival of the dinner, and is also called a charger.
-It acts as an under-plate for the plate holding the first course which will be brought to the table.
+This is a large plate which is often placed on the table prior to the arrival of the dinner.
+And this is also called a charger.
+It acts as an under-plate for the plate holding the first course.
+Which will be brought to the table.
 This service plate will remain in place for the future courses until the main course is served.
-At this point the two plates are interchanged.
+At this point, the two plates are interchanged.

 The small butter plate is placed on the left of the place setting next to the small fork.